alainpedro123/kubernetes/README.md

 $ kubectl apply -f deployment-definition-1.yaml
 ```

-**16.Create a new Deployment with the below attributes using your own deployment definition file:**
+**4. Create a new Deployment with the below attributes using your own deployment definition file:**
 ```yaml
 Name: httpd-frontend;
 Replicas: 3;